underscoreio/essential-slick/src/pages/4-data_modelling.md

   String :: String  :: Long :: HNil
 ~~~

-Typing this in by hand is error prone and likely to drive you crazy.
+Typing large `HLists` in by hand is error prone and likely to drive you crazy.
 There are two ways to improve on this:

-- The first is to know that Slick can generate this code for you from an existing database.
-We expect you'd be needing `HList`s for legacy database structures, and in that case
+- The first is to know that Slick can _generate_ this code for us from an existing database.
+  If our main use for `HList`s is to map legacy database tables,
-code generate is the way to go.
+  code generation is the way to go.

-- Second, you can improve the readability of `User` by _value clases_ to replace `String` with a more meaningful type.
+- Second, we can improve the readability of `User` by using _value classes_ to replace
+  more vanilla types like `String` and `Int`.
   We'll see this in the section on [value classes](#value-classes), later in this chapter.

 <div class="callout callout-info">
 **Code Generation**

-Sometimes your code is the definitive description of the schema; other times it's the database itself.
+Sometimes your code is the definitive description of the schema;
+other times it's the database itself.
 The latter is the case when working with legacy databases,
 or database where the schema is managed independently of your Slick application.

-When the database is the truth, the [Slick code generator][link-ref-gen] is an important tool.
+When the database is considered the source truth in your organisation,
+the [Slick code generator][link-ref-gen] is an important tool.
-It allows you to connect to a database, generate the table definitions, and customize the code produced.
+It allows you to connect to a database, generate the table definitions,
+and customize the code produced.

 Prefer it to manually reverse engineering a schema by hand.
 </div>

-Once you have an `HList`-based schema, you work with it in much the same way as you would other data representations.
+Once you have an `HList`-based schema,
+you work with it in much the same way as you would other data representations.
 To create an instance of an `HList` we use the cons operator and `HNil`:

 ~~~ scala